robertchynoweth/paylocitycodingchallenge/README.md

   * To create a new account, one only need submit a new name.
 No checking is done on the front or backend to ensure the user is who they say they are.
   * If I had more time I would've implemented a JWT and verified the users on the back end.
 * More asynchronous functionality
-  * lfgj
+  * Angular 10 implemented async and await.
+This could've been used when fetching data.
 * Loading animations
   * When data is being pulled from the backend the screen is blank.
-I would've added more loading animations.
+I would've added loading animations.
 * Unit testing
   * I haven't learned front end unit testing for Angular yet.
 * Proper component seperation